 4.5 If the Contractual Partner and / or the Guest pay by bank transfer, they must use the bank details, which are indicated on the invoice; the bank account is held in the currency of the invoice.
 Bank charges and exchange rate risks are borne by the Contractual Partner or the Guest.
 The Contractual Partner or the Guest is obliged to pay the bill by the deadline indicated on the invoice.
 If such a deadline is missing from the bill, it must be paid within fourteen days after receipt of the invoice by the Contractual Partner.

-4.6 if the Contractual Partner and / or the Guest pay by credit card and / or they have made available their credit card details to the Hotelier to secure their booking, the Hotelier is entitled to charge the appropriate credit card with the amount specified in the Confirmation at any time after the deadline for free cancellation (see Article 5 of these Terms and Conditions).
+4.6 if the Contractual Partner and / or the Guest pay by credit card and / or they have made available their credit card details to the Hotelier to secure their booking, the Hotelier is entitled to charge the appropriate credit card with the amount specified in the Offer or Confirmation at any time after the deadline for free cancellation (see Article 5 of these Terms and Conditions).

 4.7 The Contractual Partner acknowledges that the Hotelier may not accept credit cards issued by certain credit card companies.
 It is the responsibility of the Contractual Partner to check whether credit cards issued by specific credit card companies are accepted by the Hotelier.

 4.8 The Hotelier is entitled to demand advance payments or payment in full before arrival.
 The Contractual Partner is obligated to pay for the Services included by the Hotelier on the invoice within the payment period listed on this invoice, whereby the decisive date is the date on which the amount is credited to the Hotelier’s account.
 If the payment deadline is missing from the invoice, this amounts to five (5) workdays.